 Incompatible FS semantics.
 A semantic mismatch exists if the user and FSVA OSs have incompatible VFS interfaces.
-For example, connecting a Unix FSVA to a Windows user OS brings up issues with file naming, permission semantics, and directory notifications.
+For example, connecting a Unix FSVA to a Windows user OS brings up issues with file naming, permission semantics [Watson et al. 2001], and directory notifications.
 So, we envision a single FSVA interface for every "OS type."
-This paper focuses on an FSVA interface for Unix OSs, which tend to share similar VFS interfaces [18] and POSIX semantics.
-It may be possible to create a superset interface to support both Windows and Unix users [12], but this is beyond our scope.
+This paper focuses on an FSVA interface for Unix OSs, which tend to share similar VFS interfaces [Kleiman] and POSIX [Eifeldt 1997] semantics.
+It may be possible to create a superset interface to support both Windows and Unix users [Eisler et al. 2007], but this is beyond our scope.